AWS Security Blog

 How does consolidated billing work for AWS GovCloud (US) organizations?

 AWS GovCloud (US) accounts are billed to the mapped commercial account associated with them and paid for in the commercial regions.
-Therefore, AWS GovCloud (US) organizations (and the master account of AWS GovCloud (US) organizations) are not responsible for the billing of account activity incurred by AWS GovCloud (US) accounts in the organization.
+Therefore, AWS GovCloud (US) organizations (and the management account of AWS GovCloud (US) organizations) are not responsible for the billing of account activity incurred by AWS GovCloud (US) accounts in the organization.
 If you manage all of your mapped commercial accounts associated with your AWS GovCloud (US) accounts in a single commercial organization—as you would if you follow the common configuration of a single company described earlier—you will receive one bill for all of your commercial and AWS GovCloud (US) account usage.

 How do I programmatically create a new AWS GovCloud (US) account using Organizations?